krishnacelupuri05/product-lab/README.md

 - **Cards**: Clean white backgrounds with subtle shadows
 - **Forms**: Consistent input styling with focus states
 - **Navigation**: Tab-based navigation with active states
+- **Typography**: Consistent use of font-semibold for headings and emphasis

 ## 📁 Project Structure